 Good nutrition is the key to giving your body the energy it needs, repairs the tissue and organ damage drinking has done, and strengthen your immune system.

 People who consumed a healthy diet after quitting alcohol were less likely to relapse than those who did not.
 It is an incredibly important component of your recovery.
 You’re using food to help repair the internal damage your drinking has done and to bring your body back into balance.

 What Should I Avoid?

 The dreaded “Avoid List” or as I like to call it, the “Do As I Say Not As I Do” section.
 Full disclosure: I am working on this right with you.
-BUT, aspirationally, this is where we all need to get to.
+BUT, aspirationally, this is the level of nutrition in sobriety we all need to get to.

 For the sake of your health and recovery, we should avoid to the greatest extent possible: